 Case 2: Overloading Assignment Operator

-In this approach, class B overloads the assignment operator to accept an object of class A. It helps an existing object of class B to be assigned with values from an object of class A by using the syntax b = a;, with the custom logic defined in the operator function.
+In this approach, class B overloads the assignment operator to accept an object of class A. It helps an existing object of class B to be assigned values from an object of class A by using the syntax b = a;, with the custom logic defined in the operator function.

 Example: